-Apple is one of the most well-known and popular tech brands in the world: the logo created in the image of the fruit it bears the name of is instantly recognizable even without the company’s name to accompany it.

-The iPhone even more so – it’s not difficult to tell an Apple iPhone apart from any other thanks to its minimalist design that has not changed much through the years; though innovative in its own way, it has always stuck to its original foundation.

-The answer is a bit more complicated than a Designed in California sticker.

-snapshot 2 | Apple is one of the most well-known and popular tech brands in the world: the logo created in the image of the fruit it bears the name is instantly recognizable even without the company’s name to accompany it.
+Apple is one of the most well-known and popular tech brands in the world: the logo created in the image of the fruit it bears the name is instantly recognizable even without the company’s name to accompany it.

 The iPhone is even more so – it’s not difficult to tell an Apple iPhone apart from any other thanks to its minimalist design that has not changed much through the years; though innovative in its own way, it has always stuck to its original foundation.

 The answer is a bit more complicated than a Designed in California sticker.